Politics in Luton

-Formerly the East of England Regional Assembly (regional).
+Between 1999 and 2010, Luton was additionally represented by the East of England Regional Assembly.

 History

 Prior to the Local Government Act 1972, Luton had been a county borough, but still part of the county of Bedfordshire.
 However, with the abolition of the county boroughs, Luton was fully integrated into Bedfordshire and its county council.
 This wasn't to last however, as in 1992, the Local Government Commission for England, recommended that Luton be made into a unitary authority and be separate of the county council.
 The government agreed and this was enforced from 1997 onwards.

 Luton remains part of Bedfordshire for ceremonial purposes and one Lord Lieutenant serves for the whole ceremonial county.

 Luton Borough Council

-The council is split and represented by 19 wards, with a total of 48 councillors.
-Following the 2019 Local election, 32 are Labour, 12 councillors are Liberal Democrats and 4 are Conservative.
+As of 2024, Luton Borough Council is represented by 48 councillors across 20 wards.
 The council offices are centred on the Town Hall on George Street, Luton.

 Local election results

 NB: The make up of the council changed between 2003 and 2007, hence the apparent inconsistencies between the councillors in 2003 and the changes recorded for 2007.